KSDunne/statement_beauty/TESTING.md

 ### Lighthouse result

 This website's landing blog page got 100% score for accessibility, best practices and seo.
-Performance score is between 70-80.
+Performance score is between 70-80, which is a 'PASS' because it is orange.
+This score is acceptable in the current context.

+I have explained below how I tried to improve this score and other ways it could have been improved if time allowed.

 ![Lighthouse result](docs/readme_images/testing/lighthouse_result.PNG)